Lil Kim Eats Up The Gram In A Sparkly Crystal Encrusted Bodysuit - NewsBreak

 “ICONS,” wrote one Instagram user.

 “The originator, the innovator….
-The real Queen Bee… Put a hex on us whole family!” chimed in another social media goer.View this post on Instagram
+The real Queen Bee… Put a hex on us whole family!” chimed in another social media user.View this post on Instagram

 Lil Kim Proves She’s The Queen Of The Jungle In An Animal Print Ensemble At The Celebrate Biggie Concert